minneapolisdan/ndsu-ag/pages/home.md

 * Have you given any thought to how the homepage will be organized?
 * What content or types of content should it contain?
 What calls to action?
 * Will the homepage need any special features or controls different than a standard landing page?
+* Is VP of Agricultural Affairs simply a link out to another part of NDSU site?

 <a class="button bg-green-500 hover:bg-blue-500 rounded" href="https://docs.google.com/forms/d/1N26zqAp2S3jSr1kweZHWXhEeTUDFh0PeP0M6GUjO2Fo/edit?usp=sharing" target="_blank">Answer NDSU Ag homepage questions 🤔</a>